Hardy Gardenia Azalea

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.

 Hardy Gardenia Azalea is recommended for the following landscape applications;

 Hardy Gardenia Azalea will grow to be about 3 feet tall at maturity, with a spread of 3 feet.
 It has a low canopy.
 It grows at a slow rate, and under ideal conditions can be expected to live for 40 years or more.

 Hardy Gardenia Azalea makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
 With its upright habit of growth, it is best suited for use as a 'thriller' in the 'spiller-thriller-filler' container combination; plant it near the center of the pot, surrounded by smaller plants and those that spill over the edges.
+It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.